amirberenji1995/technical-blog/posts/model-schema-design.md

 # 📝 How Should the Relationship Between Models and Schemas Be Managed?

+When building APIs, managing the relationship between models and schemas can get messy fast.
+This post breaks down the main approaches you can take.
+By the end, you'll know which pattern keeps things clean, consistent, and scalable.

 ## 📢 Attention!
 This post is co-authored by GPT-4o from OpenAI.

 ### 🔰 Definitions